TranThanhTuan2509/football-player-classification/README.md

 - Validation loss
 ![transfer learning val losss](https://github.com/TranThanhTuan2509/football-player-classification/assets/119112296/ebd2ac1e-d029-4e8a-9623-f3f438a5f002)

-- My comment: Although, i was using pre-trained model is Resnet34.
-My CNN model still good at accuracy.
-It seems like my validation loss tend to overfitting cause all of training images used to training was cropped from a original-images so the quality very low and a part of the jersey number was covering by player hand or the camera putted on the wrong place.
+- My comment: Although I was using a pre-trained model, Resnet34, my CNN model still performs well in terms of accuracy.
+It appears that my validation loss tends to indicate overfitting, as all the training images used were cropped from original images, resulting in low quality.
+Additionally, a portion of the jersey number was covered by the player's hand or the camera was placed in an incorrect position.

-# Results
+# Result
 - test-image:
 ![Cristiano-Ronaldo-back-vs-Atletico-Madrid](https://github.com/TranThanhTuan2509/football-player-classification/assets/119112296/53bb1f10-9b27-4698-8a80-6434fa883300)